MyEtherWallet/knowledge-base/source/_posts/en/getting-started/glossary-of-common-terms.md

 * (Almost) every string of 64 hexadecimal characters is a private key.
 * If you hand-type a private key differently today than yesterday, you will access a different wallet.
 * **Never hand-type your private key.**
 * This is the key you need to keep safe.
 Without it you cannot access your funds.
 Although, you don't need to save this raw, unencrypted private key in this format.
-You can saving the fancy versions of it (i.e. the Keystore File / Mnemonic Phrase).
+You can save a more secure version of it (i.e. the Keystore File / Mnemonic Phrase).
 * Example: `afdfd9c3d2095ef696594f6cedcae59e72dcd697e2a7521b1578140422a4f890`